darylmathison/darylmathison.github.io/README.md

 * Wrote a paper on how to detect a honeypot.

 ##### March 2003 – December 2003
-The research project was on cross-platform agents.
-I refactored a Java Swing front end from another project to work as a GUI to control the agents.
-The project had a front end developed in Java and the agents were written in Python.
-While I was expanding the agent’s functionality, I became responsible for resetting the test range.
-To make the test range reset faster I changed a Knoppix distribution to include scripts that automated the reset of a machine.
+* Research project on cross-platform agents.
+* Refactored a Java Swing front end from another project to work as a GUI to control the agents.
+* Java Swing frontend interfaced with Python agents
+* Expanded the Python agent’s functionality
+* Automated resetting the test range with custom Knoppix distribution.

 ##### November 2002 – March 2003
+* Evaluated Intrusion Detection Systems’ (IDS) performance against attacks found on the internet.
+* Test results  were distributed to the customer to update signatures.
-Project evaluated Intrusion Detection Systems’ (IDS) performance against attacks found on the internet.
-Downloaded attacks had to be debugged to remove bugs added to source code.
-The downloaded source code was in C. The resulting test results  were distributed to the customer to update signatures.
+* Downloaded attacks had to be debugged to remove bugs added to source code.
+* Worked in C/++

 ##### August 2002 – October 2002
-Project was a rewrite of CIDDS and added an incident reporting database.
-This would allow network analysts to see a network attack and report it in the same interface.
-Except for the database, the entire project would was in Java using Java Swing for a front end.
-The team used iterative, test-based development methodologies.
-I was responsible for implementing unit testing with JUnit.
-Every week I lead in a weekly team code audits with the customer attending
+* IDS and Incident Reporting database
+* Java Swing front end
+* Java middle tier
+* Oracle for a database.
+* Iterative test based methodology.

 ##### May 1998 – August 2002
-CIDDS was a multi-tier IDS to detect network attacks on the Air Forces networks.
-Oracle was used as a middleware for storing attack data and serving the data to the application server.
-Application server and clients were written in Java Swing and used RMI to communicate.
-Wrote and maintained the original application server and client.
-Designed and implemented a multi-threaded data loader developed in Java and PL/SQL that could load up to 8 million rows every ten minutes.
-The client was rewritten and I assisted in debugging.
-Designed and implemented a software layer to make JDBC easier to use.
+* Multi-Tiered IDS to detect attacks on United States Air Force networks.
+* Java front end
+* Custom RMI server was the mid tier
+* Oracle backend

 ##### April 1998 – May 1998
-Responsible for quality assurance for ASIM releases.
-ASIM is an IDS sensor that sends information to CIDDS.
-I performed QA duties working closely with the developers to reduce software defects.
-I expanded the installation script to include an optional set of libraries and documentation into the machine.
+* Tester for a IDS sensor (ASIM)
+* Expanded installation script to include optional libraries and documentation.

 ## Education
 Saint Mary's University, BS Computer Engineering